yarnpkg/berry/README.md

 ## Yarn packages

-The following packages are meant to be used by Yarn itself, and probably won't be useful to other applications:
+The following packages are meant to be used by Yarn itself and probably won't be useful to other applications:

 - [@yarnpkg/builder](packages/yarnpkg-builder) contains a CLI tool to package berry and its plugins.
 - [@yarnpkg/cli](packages/yarnpkg-cli) is a CLI entry point built on top of [@yarnpkg/core](packages/yarnpkg-core).